getnikola/nikola-site/stories/creating-a-custom-page.rst

 But sometimes, you don't want to do the same thing you have been doing.
-Sometimes you want to make a one-off, a special thing, and Nikola should not get in the way of you doing that, either, and should let you get your hands as dirty as you want.
+Sometimes you want to make a one-off, a special thing, and Nikola should not get in the way of you doing that.
+Rather, it should let you get your hands as dirty as you want.

-So, this tutorial is about how to do a page that is totally different from all the other pages in your site.
+So, this tutorial is about how to create a page that is totally different from all the other pages in your site.
 A custom page.

 Our goal for today is to make a page where it's nice to read a book.
-Specifically, a book of late victorian fiction called "Dr. Nikola's Vendetta" [1]_ because, how could we resist using that one, right?
+Specifically, a book of late Victorian fiction called "Dr. Nikola's Vendetta" [1]_ because, how could we resist using that one, right?
 And to make it maintain, within reason, the "style" of the original book.